Bevacizumab is a cancer treatment drug and is also known by its brand name, Avastin.

 You might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.

 When you have it

 You have the first dose of bevacizumab over 90 minutes.
 If you don't have any problems, you have the second dose over 60 minutes.
-The third dose takes 30 minutes.
-Every dose after that will take 30 minutes.
+If you don't have any problems, you have the third dose over 30 minutes.
+Every dose after that takes 30 minutes.

 You usually have bevacizumab (Avastin) every 2 to 3 weeks.
 Treatment usually continues for as long as it controls your cancer.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.